|A basic ground beef casserole, gets a bump of flavor from veggies, flavorful seasonings and spicy Rotel tomatoes.|

 - 1 (8 ounce) can of tomato sauce

-- 1 teaspoon of Cajun seasoning (like Slap Ya Mama), or to taste, optional
+- 1/4 teaspoon Cajun seasoning (like Slap Ya Mama), or to taste, optional

-Preheat oven to 350 degrees F. Butter or spray an 8 x 8 inch baking dish; set aside.
-Generously salt a pot of boiling water for the pasta and cook al dente according to the package directions.
+Preheat oven to 350 degrees F. Butter or spray an 11 x 7, 2-1/2 quart baking dish; set aside.
+Generously salt a pot of boiling water for the pasta and cook al dente according to the package directions; drain and set aside.

-In a large skillet, add the olive oil.
-Saute the onion until softened but not browned; add the garlic and cook another minute.
+In a large skillet, add the oil.
+Saute onion and bell pepper until softened but not browned; add the garlic and cook another minute.
 Add the beef and cook until browned, breaking the meat up well.
 Stir in the tomatoes, tomato sauce, beef broth, sugar, salt, Cajun seasoning, and parsley.
-Add in the cooked and drained pasta and cook until tomatoes and pasta are thoroughly warmed through.
+Add in the cooked pasta and stir until warmed through.

 Requires Adobe Reader - download it free!